papss/pablo-izer/README.md

-# pablo-izer
+# pablofier

 HTML/CSS recreation of Kanye's Life of Pablo album cover.

 Will add functionality to allow users to customize the page with their own' text and images.